christopherConcannon/note-taker/README.md

 # Note Taker

 ## Description
-A note-taking application that allows users to create, read, update and delete notes to aid in their productivity.
+A browser-based note taking application with data persistence, that allows users to create, read, update and delete notes to aid in their productivity.

 ![MIT license badge](https://img.shields.io/badge/license-MIT-green)